Can You Efficiently Strim (and Cut) Wet Grass and Should You Be Doing it at All?

 The rain keeps pouring seemingly without end and your lawn is now soaked.
 For the first time in days, however, the sun makes its way through the crowd of clouds.
 This is your opportunity – you’re about to mow the tall neglected grass in your yard… But should you?

 When the grass is wet, it will become heavy and sticky.
 The blades (or lines) of your tool of choice should either be freshly sharpened or brand new.
 Otherwise, they will have troubles with cutting an even lawn level.
-Still, there are a few situations when you can (and should) strim wet grass:
+There are a few situations when you can (and should) strim wet grass:

 Consider this: You will lose the benefit of evenly spread fresh grass mulch.
 Wet clippings will stick together forming clumps.
 These clumps, if not raked, may damage some of the grass patches by suffocating them and depriving them of sunlight.

-- Strim the grass at a high cut setting before the actual mowing.
 Rake any formed clumps to allow the air and sun to do their job and dry your lawn out.

-- Sharpen your equipment’s blades often as wet grass can be evasive.
+Do it right before the job as wet grass can be evasive.

-- Spray the underside of your mower with lubricant.
 This will help you avoid clogging.

-- Set your mower at the highest cutting setting possible.
 You can cut down your lawn to your desired height once the grass has dried out.

-- Mow at least twice on the same day.
 This is a great way to break clumps and avoid an uneven cut.